KentTolo/Car_Registration_System/README.md

-# Car_Registration_System
+# Car Registration System

-This is a system that registers all cars that enter a facility.
-It keeps a record of the the driver and passenger information of each car.
+This system registers all cars that enter a facility and maintains a record of the driver and passenger information for each car.

+## Important Note

+This code is sensitive to incorrect data type usage.
+For example, the registration number is of type integer, and the use of a string will cause the code to crash.

+### Data Types

+- Passport number: string
+- Driver ID: integer
+- Registration number: integer
+- Surname: string
+- Gender: character
+- Car make: string